Power & Utilities

 Find Your Expert

-James Fagan is Interpath Lead for the ENR sector, which includes Power & Utilities as one of four core segments.
+James Fagan is Head of ENR Cluster, which includes Power & Utilities as one of four core segments.
 James Camp leads our approach to Power & Utilities nationally, with transactional and advisory support from Alan Flower.
 For a full list of our senior people with experience in the sector use the button below.Our senior team